-When the City receives a discretionary project application, the project is sent for review to the MCAQMD for comments prior to the review for exemption under CEQA Guidelines 15061 as noted in the Project Description Section above.
+When the City receives a discretionary project application, the project is sent for review to the MCAQMD for comments.
 Additionally, if an initial study is required and an air quality analysis warranted, construction and operational emissions are estimated using an acceptable modeling program, such as the California Emissions Estimator Model (CalEEMod).
-The results of the air quality modeling are used to determine if a proposed project would result in air quality impacts.
-This would also be done prior to using a 15332 Infill Exemption to confirm no potential impacts on air quality.
-The MCAQMD published "Adopted Air Quality CEQA Thresholds of Significance" on June 2, 2010 (see Attachment B).
-The City uses these thresholds to determine if discretionary projects would have an impact on air quality and would apply this same review process to discretionary actions under the ILUDC amendments.
+The results of the air quality modeling is used to determine if a proposed project would result in air quality impacts.
+The MCAQMD published "Adopted Air Quality CEQA Thresholds of Significance" on June 2, 2010 (see Attachment E).
+The City uses these thresholds to determine if discretionary projects would have an impact on air quality and would apply this same review process to discretionary actions under the proposed ordinances including all CBP applications.

-Furthermore, if a proposed MUP application was found to have the potential to create substantial concentrations of either criteria air pollutants or Hazardous Air Pollutants, the project would be assessed to determine if it would expose sensitive receptors to substantial pollutant concentrations.
+Furthermore, if a proposed CBP application was found to have the potential to create substantial concentrations of either criteria air pollutants or Hazardous Air Pollutants, the project would be assessed to determine if it would expose sensitive receptors to substantial pollutant concentrations.